cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 I used off-the-shelf embeddings from OpenAI and Cohere rather than custom models.
 Custom models would have delayed launch by months for marginal accuracy gains.

-I did not cover edge cases initially.
+I scoped edge cases out of v1.
 Multilingual contracts, scanned PDFs, and handwritten amendments represented under 5% of queries but would have consumed over 40% of engineering effort.
-Explicit "unsupported query" messages with manual escalation paths served as the interim solution.
+Explicit unsupported-query messages with manual escalation paths served as the interim solution.

 To keep scope tight and learning velocity high, I deferred SI+ deep integration until data quality issues are resolved, excluded automated approvals because they require legal workflow redesign, and deferred pricing optimization because it requires cleaner spend data and cross-functional buy-in from finance.